If rupee slump persists, it can hurt India's Modi

 Several companies have said the rupee’s slide will hit their margins.

-New Delhi-based Jindal Stainless (Hisar) Ltd said that as it is a net importer of raw materials, the sharp rupee depreciation would badly hurt the company, which has been lobbying to reduce an import tariff on steel scrap.
+New Delhi-based Jindal Stainless (Hisar) Ltd (JINA.NS) said that as it is a net importer of raw materials, the sharp rupee depreciation would badly hurt the company, which has been lobbying to reduce an import tariff on steel scrap.

 “With the depreciating currency, this problem gets further aggravated,” Managing Director Abhyuday Jindal told Reuters.

-Other companies such as JSW Steels Ltd and the GVK Group - which has business interests in energy, resources, airports, transportation and hospitality - are also bracing for higher input costs, which if not passed on to customers, would hit profitability.
+Other companies such as JSW Steels Ltd (JSTL.NS) and the GVK Group - which has business interests in energy, resources, airports, transportation and hospitality - are also bracing for higher input costs, which if not passed on to customers, would hit profitability.

 “Inherently if you look at it, inflation is at a rate of 4.5 percent per year, so we cannot expect the rupee to be stable,” said Seshagiri Rao, joint managing director of JSW, which is a heavy importer of high-quality coal.